mahdijafaridev/fastapi-middlewares/CONTRIBUTING.md

 ## Testing Guidelines

-- Write tests for all new features
+- Test all new features
-- Aim for 100% code coverage
+- Aim for 100% coverage
-- Test edge cases and error conditions
+- Test edge cases
 - Use descriptive test names
-- Group related tests in classes

 ```python
 class TestYourMiddleware: